 - Māori Liaison

 - Aged Residential Care Palliative Care Clinical Nurse Specialist

 - Equipment/Fleet Coordinator

 All of these people are supported by an Executive Leadership Team, consisting of the Chief Executive, Support Services Director, Director of Nursing & Clinical Support Services, Medical Director, as well as corporate teams, administration and finance staff and over 500 volunteers who all work together to provide a seamless service.

-Te Omanga Hospice receives 35% of its annual funding needs from the local community with the balance being provided through contracts with the Wairarapa and Hutt Valley District Health Boards.
+Te Omanga Hospice receives around 35% of its annual funding needs from the local community with the balance being provided through contracts with the Wairarapa and Hutt Valley District Health Boards.
 It is no exaggeration to say that Te Omanga Hospice could not survive without the kindness and understanding of individuals and organisations in the community we serve.
-It costs over $6 million every year to maintain our existing levels of service.

-We have to raise over $2 million of this from our community – a tremendous and incredibly rewarding challenge.
+We have to raise nearly $3 million in funding from our community – a tremendous and incredibly rewarding challenge.